-We cordially invite you to attend the 2011 Annual Meeting of Stockholders of First Busey Corporation.
-The annual meeting will be held at 6:30 p.m., central time, on May 17, 2011, at 100 W. University Avenue, Champaign, Illinois 61820.
+We cordially invite you to attend the 2012 Annual Meeting of Stockholders of First Busey Corporation.
+The annual meeting will be held at 6:30 p.m., central time, on May 15, 2012, at 115 N. Neil Street, Champaign, Illinois 61820.

-The formal items of business to be considered at the meeting include the election of nine directors for one-year terms expiring in 2012 and the approval of a nonbinding, advisory proposal on the compensation of our named executive officers.
+The formal items of business to be considered at the meeting include: (i) the election of nine directors for one-year terms expiring in 2013; (ii) the approval, in a nonbinding, advisory vote, of the compensation of our named executive officers, or a "say-on-pay" proposal; and (iii) a nonbinding, advisory proposal regarding the frequency with which stockholders will vote on such say-on-pay proposals in the future.

-We have enclosed a copy of our Annual Report on Form 10-K for the year ended December 31, 2010, for your review.
-At the meeting, we will review our performance in 2010 and update you on our strategic plan as we move forward.
+We have enclosed a copy of our Annual Report on Form 10-K for the year ended December 31, 2011, for your review.
+At the meeting, we will review our performance in 2011 and update you on our strategic plan as we move forward.

 We hope that you will be able to attend the annual meeting.
-Whether or not you plan to attend, please review the attached proxy statement and return your proxy to us in the enclosed envelope.
+Whether or not you plan to attend, please review the attached proxy statement and return your proxy card to us in accordance with the mailing instructions set forth on the enclosed proxy card.